Fiduciary Financial Advisor in Newport News, VA

 Fiduciary Duty vs. Suitability Standard: What’s the Difference?

-Advisors who work under the “suitability rule” are merely obligated to suggest investments or financial products that align with your goals, while advisors with a fiduciary duty must act in your best interest.
+Advisors who work under the “suitability standard” are only obligated to suggest investments or financial products that align with your goals, while financial advisors with a fiduciary duty must act in your best interest.
 Here are some key differences:

 Fiduciary Duty

-• Legal and Ethical Responsibility: Fiduciary financial advisors are lawfully and ethically obligated to act in their clients' best interests at all times.
+• Ethical Responsibility: Fiduciary financial advisors are legally and morally bound to operate in their clients' best interests at all times.

-• Comprehensive Care: They must disclose all conflicts of interest, guarantee transparency, and deliver the highest standard of care in their recommendations and actions.
+• Comprehensive Care: They must disclose all conflicts of interest, guarantee transparency, and provide the highest level of care in their recommendations and actions.

 • ExamplesInstances: Registered Investment Advisors (RIAs) and CERTIFIED FINANCIAL PLANNER™ professionals.